-The Elizabethan Age was one of the high points in English domestic architecture.
-After the intrigues and economic doldrums of the court of Henry VIII and the short reign of Mary Tudor - known as Bloody Mary for her penchant for creating Protestant martyrs - the reign of Elizabeth I was marked by stability, prosperity and growing confidence.
+The intrigues, beheadings and economic doldrums of the court of Henry VIII were followed by the short reign of Mary Tudor.
+She was known as Bloody Mary for her penchant for creating Protestant martyrs.
+So by the time Queen Elizabeth I ascended the thrown for a reign marked by stability, prosperity and growing confidence, people reacted as if a great weight had been lifted from them.

-Landowners, grown rich on the flourishing agriculture encouraged by the Queen, built magnificent houses to show off their wealth and power.
-The best houses of the period incorporated plenty of glass (not a new technology but an expensive one), an extraordinary degree of ornamentation (something the English of the period were famous for), and more rooms for comfortable living - sitting rooms flooded with light, for example.
+Rich landowners, at last, felt free to express themselves and built magnificient houses to show off their wealth and power.
+The best houses incorporated plenty of glass (not a new technology but an expensive one), an extraordinary degree of ornamentation and more rooms for comfortable living - sitting rooms flooded with light, for example.

 Architecture was not yet a recognized profession.
 Houses were designed by surveyors and master masons.
 Robert Smythson, Master Mason to the Queen was a builder much sought after whose style defined the stately manors of the age.
 These three Smythson houses, all open to the public, are among the best examples of his work.